jprjr/lua-music-visualizer/README.md

 * `src/utf.h` - public domain, details found in file
 * `src/util.h` - public domain, details found in file
 * `src/HandmadeMath.h` - public domain, see https://github.com/HandmadeMath/Handmade-Math/blob/master/LICENSE

+# Changes

+## Version 2.0.0

+Version 2.0.0 is a breaking change - there are no more global tables like `stream`, `image`, `song`, `font`.
+These have been replaced with modules.

+The CLI parameter `--bars` has been removed - you can now use `lvm.audio` to create your own analyzer.

 # Known users